mfish38/project_explorer/README.md

 # project_explorer
+This is a simple file explorer that uses project based concepts.

 ## Keyboard Shortcuts
 **Important Note:** The "Delete" action deletes the selected files/folders immediately without confirmation or sending to trash!